Bhawanadewangan/Data-Extraction-Project-/README.md

 #### PDF to Image Convertor

-Useing pdf2image library for converting PDF to image
+Using pdf2image library for converting PDF to image

 #### Without Preprocessing Extracted Data